-Dr. Welty facilitated meetings with stakeholders April 13-14 via Zoom.
+Dr. Welty facilitated meetings with stakeholders in April via Zoom.

-The University Planning Council will form a sub-committee to review the data collected from these strategic planning sessions and other data pertinent to the planning process.
-The UPC will reconvene on June 1 to hear the report of that committee so it can compare that data to the university’s foundational statements before fall semester 2020 begins.
+The University Planning Council (UPC) formed a sub-committee to review the data collected from these strategic planning sessions and other data pertinent to the planning process.

 This is an important process for the university, and we want to make sure your voice is included.
-If you were unable to attend any of the scheduled sessions, you are welcome to provide feedback on the process by emailing email@example.com.
+You are welcome to provide feedback on the process by emailing email@example.com.

 If you have additional questions/concerns, please contact Steven Richardson, Director of Strategic Initiatives at firstname.lastname@example.org.